PM calls upon Ulema to promote unity, harmony; foil propaganda against Islam

 He said the PML-N government and Ulema would collectively foil all attempts, aimed at creating fissures in the society and with their joint efforts, strengthen peace in the country.

-The Prime Minister was addressing a seminar, arranged at Dar-ul-Uloom Jamia Naeemia here.
+The Prime Minister was addressing a seminar, held at Dar-ul-Uloom Jamia Naeemia here.

 He regretted that throughout the world, the real teachings of Islam were distorted but the Ulema and religious leaders had the panacea for such challenges by utilizing their pulpits to spread the true picture of religion.